madgraph-ml/madnis/docs/source/multi-channel.rst

     \alpha_{0,1} = \frac{f_i(x)}{f_0(x) + f_1(x)} \; .

 These mappings and channel weights have to be computed as part of the call to the integrand.
-Again, this ca be done using the :py:class:`Integrand <madnis.integrator.Integrand>` class.
+Again, this can be done using the :py:class:`Integrand <madnis.integrator.Integrand>` class.

 .. code-block:: python